 Fall Creek Falls State Park is Tennessee’s largest and most visited state park.
 The park encompasses more than 26,000 acres sprawled across the eastern top of the rugged Cumberland Plateau.
 Laced with cascades, gorges, waterfalls, streams and lush stands of virgin hardwood timber, the park beckons those who enjoy nature at her finest.
-Fall Creek Falls, at 256 feet, is one of the highest waterfall in the eastern United States.
+Fall Creek Falls, at 256 feet, is one of the highest waterfalls in the eastern United States.
 Other waterfalls within the park include Piney Falls, Cane Creek Falls and Cane Creek Cascades.

 In 1937, the federal government began purchasing the badly eroded land around Fall Creek Falls.
 The following year, the Works Project Administration and the Civilian Conservation Corps (CCC) began restoring the forest and constructing park facilities.
 A few years later in 1944, the National Park Service transferred ownership of the park to the State of Tennessee.

 The park is home to a variety of activities suitable for visitors of all ages and abilities.
 Hikers can opt for short or long walks around the lake and to the base of Fall Creek Falls.
 There are two long distance overnight trails for adventure-seeking visitors while the day-use trails are designed to accommodate recreational and educational activities for all ages.
-More than 34 miles of trails can be explored.
+More than 56 miles of trails can be explored.

 The Fall Creek Falls Golf Course is another popular attraction.
 The beautiful and challenging 18-hole golf course is one of the best courses in Tennessee.
 The park pro shop provides golfing supplies, lessons, rental clubs and carts.